 5. Online Reseller

-Selling items online is one of the easiest ways to make extra money but you can also make a business out of it.
+Selling items online is one of the easiest ways to make extra money but you can also make a business out of it for less than $500.
 Go to thrift stores, garage sales, and even online consignment shops to buy items and that you can flip and sell for a profit.

 Remember you can find great deals online too.
 Rakuten is a cash back and coupon site that you can use to save money on your online purchases so you can make a profit reselling them.